mayureshb7/Assignment7_Mapping-Navigation-/Assignment7_Mappling/README.md

 	Difference in between two LIDAR for mapping and navigation:
 		1) Gmapping by LDS lidar shows better capability in tracing out the obstacles accurately than the 2D Hukoyo LIDAR
 		2) LDS Lidar mapping gave clear edge detection of the map than the Hukoyo LIDAR
+		3) Processing or computation time of Hukoyo 3D LIDAR is a lot when compared to 2D LDS and 2D Hukoyo LIDAR
+		4) The accuracy of 3D lidar is precise and it detects edges better than the 2D LIDAR
+		5) As the computation time is higher, the rate at which the robot travels is significantly slower than the other 2D LIDAR

 	Refer to videos for demonstration of above tasks from Assignment7_Mappling/videos Refer to view and use maps from Assignment7_Mappling/maps